Websoft9/plugin-appstore/docs/solution-upgrade.md

 #For Centos&Redhat
 yum update -y
 ```
-> This deployment package is preconfigured with a scheduled task for automatic updates.
+> This deployment package is pre-configured with a scheduled task for automatic updates.
 If you want to remove the automatic update, please delete the corresponding Cron

 ## AWX Upgrade

-Coming soon...
+Upgrading AWX involves rerunning the install playbook.
+Download a newer release from https://github.com/ansible/awx/releases and re-populate the inventory file with your customized variables.

+For convenience, you can create a file called vars.yml:

+admin_password: 'adminpass'
+pg_password: 'pgpass'
+rabbitmq_password: 'rabbitpass'
+secret_key: 'mysupersecret'
+And pass it to the installer:

+$ ansible-playbook -i inventory install.yml -e @vars.yml